Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

  - hearing_sensitivity
       How far away bot will hear.
 0.0 hear nothing, 1.5 used for skill 1.
       Value: 0.0-1.5

+ - track_sound_time_min
+ - track_sound_time_max
+      How long time in seconds bot tries to track one sound?

  - can_longjump
       Can bot at this skill level use longjump.
       Value: 0/1 (0 = no, 1 = yes)